 Presidential Nominations Branch

-The Presidential Nominations Branch (PNB) directly supports the President’s constitutional duties to nominate and appoint officers to the Executive Branch.
-The PNB works closely with the White House and agency ethics officials to help prospective Presidential nominees to Senate-confirmed positions comply with the extensive financial disclosure requirements of the Ethics in Government Act.
-The nominees will serve in the highest level positions in the Executive Branch.
-The PNB carefully evaluates the nominee’s financial disclosure report and works with the agency ethics official to prepare an individualized ethics agreement to avoid and resolve potential conflicts of interest before the nominee enters Government service.
-The PNB also reviews the financial disclosure reports of the most senior White House staff members.
+The Presidential Nominations Branch (PNB) works closely with the White House and agency ethics officials to help prospective Presidential nominees to Senate-confirmed positions comply with the extensive financial disclosure requirements of the Ethics in Government Act.
+PNB carefully evaluates the nominee’s financial disclosure report and works with the agency ethics official to prepare an individualized ethics agreement to avoid and resolve potential conflicts of interest before the nominee enters government service. service.
+The PNB also reviews the financial disclosure reports of the most senior White House staff members..